vladysor/SensEdu/docs/Library/DAC.md

 * ***Central Speaker***: connected to the first channel (channel 1) on `DAC0` pin
 * ***Bottom Speaker*** connected to the second channel (channel 2) on `DAC1` pin

-The SensEdu library has advanced features accounting for ease of use and code efficiency.
 To specify the data to be sent, a lookup table (LUT) is used.
-Both channels of the DAC module are available.
-Moreover, there are 3 modes in which a waveform can be sent to the module:
+There are 3 available modes in which a waveform can be sent to the peripheral:

+1. *continuous mode* - sending LUT values continuously
-1. *burst mode* - sending LUT values for a specified number of times
+2. *burst mode* - sending LUT values specified number of cycles
-2. *single mode* - sending LUT values once (or single burst mode)
+3. *single mode* - sending LUT values once (single burst mode)
-3. *continuous mode* - sending LUT values continuously

-Each of the methods are usefull for different applications.
+Each of the methods are useful for different applications.

 ## Errors

 Main DAC error code is `0x30xx`.
 Find the way to display errors in your Arduino sketch [here]({% link Library/index.md %}#error-handling).

 An overview of possible errors for DAC:

-* `0x3000`:
+* `0x3000`: No Errors
-* `0x3001`:
+* `0x3001`: DAC was initialized before initialization
-* `0x3002`:
+* `0x3002`: Passed DAC channel is not either `DAC_CH1` nor `DAC_CH2`
+* `0x3003`: Selected sampling frequency is too high.
+Maximum is around 15MHz
+* `0x3004`: Unexpected address or memory size for DMA
+* `0x3005`: In `SENSEDU_DAC_MODE_BURST_WAVE` expected `burst_num` is at least 1

 An overview of critical errors.
-They shouldn't happen in normal user case and indicate some problems in library code:
+They shouldn’t happen in normal user case and indicate some problems in library code:

-* `0x30A0`:
-* `0x30A1`:
+* `0x30A0`: DMA Underrun interrupt flag was raised: currently selected trigger is driving DAC channel conversion at a frequency higher than the DMA service capability rate (read more in section 27.4.8 of [Reference Manual])

 ## Structs